 1. Strange sounds or unfamiliar voices

-This is one of the most obvious signs a hacker broke into your home security system.
+This is one of the most obvious signs a hacker broke is present.
 One man realized his family was in danger after hearing strange voices from his daughter’s room.
-After putting his seven-month-old baby to sleep, he investigated peculiar noises from her bedroom.
+After putting his baby to sleep, he investigated peculiar noises from her bedroom.

 Then, he heard a man’s voice.
-A malicious hacker had broken into his Nest account and taken over the smart home, from the thermostats to the 16 security cameras.
-Then, the hacker turned up the temperature to 90 degrees Fahrenheit.
+A hacker had broken into his Nest account and taken over the smart home, from the thermostats to the 16 security cameras.
+Then, the hacker set the home’s thermostat to 90 degrees.
+How weird is that?

 If you aren’t sure how this is possible, remember that many security cameras have two-way talk features.
 Hackers can infiltrate the audio system and speak to you.

 They could still make noises even if they aren’t so bold as to taunt you.
-Maybe they’re shuffling around, mumbling to themselves or something else.
 Keep your ears perked for sounds out of the ordinary.
 They’re dead giveaways that a hacker has breached your home security system.

 2. Your security camera is moving strangely

-Watch out for unusual panning or rotation.
-Move around in front of the camera and see if it follows your movements.
-That’s a surefire sign a hacker took over your security camera.
+Watch for unusual panning or rotation.
+Move around in front of the camera and see if it follows you.
+That’s a surefire sign a hacker has gained access.

-One Dutch woman caught a pervert this way.
+One Dutch woman caught a deviant this way.
 She bought a webcam to watch her puppy while away from home.
-Then she spotted the rotating camera swiveling to look at her — even when she was across the room.
+She once spotted the rotating camera swiveling to look at her.
 “I moved to the left and right, and the camera came with me,” she told The Sun.